ahmad9059/obsidian/7. Full-Stack Development/JavaScript/Fundamentals of JavaScript.md

 Functions are the main “building blocks” of the program.
 They allow the code to be called many times without repetition.

-We’ve already seen examples of built-in functions, like alert(message), prompt(message, default) and confirm(question).
+We’ve already seen examples of built-in functions, like console.log(message), prompt(message, default) and confirm(question).
 But we can create functions of our own as well.

 ## Function Declaration